otrv4/otrv4/otrv4.md

 ```

 To make sure both participants has the same phi during DAKE, sort the instance
-tag by increasing order and lexicographically
+tag by numerical order and lexicographically

 ### Secure Session ID